CrossRef/rest-api-doc/rest_api.md

 The API is generally RESTFUL and returns results in JSON.
 JSON formats returned by the API are documented [here](https://github.com/CrossRef/rest-api-doc/blob/master/api_format.md).

 The API supports HTTP and HTTPS.
 Examples here are provided using HTTPS.

+You should always url-encode DOIs and parameter values when using the API.
+DOIs are notorious for including characters that break URLs (e.g. semicolons, hashes, slashes, ampersands, question marks, etc.).

+Note that, for the sake of clarity, the examples in this document do *not* url-encode DOIs or parameter values.

 The API will only work for Crossref DOIs.
 You can test the registration agency for a DOI using the following route: